 - 1. A functional victims group (with emphasis on women) is established; - 2.
 Dialogue is held and victims are consulted to assess their needs; - 3.
 A mapping of existing support networks and services for victims is conducted in the area of implementation; - 4.
 Victims are offered the opportunity to establish support groups; - 5.
-An awareness campaign informs victims about their rights and channels available to them to seek redress for their grievances in a safe environment; - 6.
+An awareness campaign is conducted to inform victims about their rights and channels available to them to seek redress for their grievances in a safe environment; - 6.
 A referral mechanism is established and made operational in collaboration with other organisations.

-UNDP expects that all proposals will ensure a child and gender-sensitive approach, give due regard to victim protection, levels of trauma, and apply the do-no-harm principle.
-Women have borne the brunt of the violence.
-As such, UNDP expects that the project targets female victims of violence in particular and ensures that their voices are heard.
+UNDP expects that all proposals will ensure a gender-sensitive approach, give due regard to victim protection in providing information on their rights and the distribution of outreach materials on transitional justice mechanism and to apply the do-no-harm principle.
+As such, UNDP expects that female victims of violence in particular are targeted and that their voices are heard.
+UNDP has provided trainings of facilitators in victim support groups and would encourage applicants to indicate how they would make use of this resource in their proposal.